jfalcou/eve/doc/manual/functions/predicate/is_finite.rst

      constexpr /* implementation defined */ is_finite = {};
    }

-Function object determining if the given :ref:`Value <concept-value>` is finite
+Function object determining if the given :ref:`Value <concept-value>` is finite.

 ********
 Synopsis